HashGraphHub/hashpack-demo/modules/module_3.md

 ```
 http post http://api:8000/api/v1/account/ 'Authorization: Token <your token>' external_id=<your wallet id> private_key=<your private key>
 ```
->Note make a note of your new acocunt id.
+>Note make a note of your new account id.

 7) Now test the retrieve endpoint.
 ```